 The shirt collar revolves around simple styles for smart formal or office wear and casual wear.
 Shirt collars are also there to enable different ties to be worn with comfort and style.
 The basic attributes, or parts of a collar, apply to a shirt collar too.

 It is important to note that the ‘spread’ is probably the most distinctive part of the collar, and its purpose is to display a tie effectively.

 15 types of Men’s collar styles:

 - Classic Straight collar: The basic men’s shirt collar.
 Suitable for a casual dinner or with a tie at the office.
 It is also known as the point collar.

-- Button-Down Collar: The ‘old school’ type of collar secured with small buttons at the side on both points of the collar.
+- Button-Down Collar: The ‘old school’ type of collar secured with small button types at the side on both points of the collar.
 A sporty look and originally used to button down polo player’s collars.

-- Club collar: This collar is also known at the Eton collar.
+- Club collar: This collar is also known as the Eton collar.
 It has short rounded points and can be worn with or without a tie.

 - Windsor Spread: A traditional conservative collar.
 A British fashion that requires a tie.